erpujabaidya/custodian-policies/README.md

 Cloud Custodian policies are expressed in YAML and include the following:

-The type of resource to run the policy against
+1.The type of resource to run the policy against

-Filters to narrow down the set of resources
+2.Filters to narrow down the set of resources

-Actions to take on the filtered set of resources
+3.Actions to take on the filtered set of resources

-Here AWS Cloud custodian package is installed or, visit https://aws.amazon.com/blogs/opensource/compliance-as-code-and-auto-remediation-with-cloud-custodian/
+Here AWS Cloud custodian package is installed or, visit https://aws.amazon.com/blogs/opensource/compliance-as-code-and-auto-remediation-with-cloud-custodian/ Install Custodian in the aws cloud9 environment
+1. python3 -m venv custodian
+2. source custodian/bin/activate
+3.  pip install c7n   # Install AWS package
+4. custodian validate <yml_file> # We must validate Cloud Custodian policies against the JSON schema before processing
+5. custodian run --dryrun <yml_file> -s out # Performming a dry-run command before running the command on infrastructure is usually preferred.
+6. custodian run <yml_file> -s out # we use the report subcommand to summarize
+7. custodian report <yml_file> -s out --format grid # Everything looks as expected, so now we are going to run the policies:

 Here i have run some use cases for cloud custodian
 Use Cases: